We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Some remedies may help conceal your sleepy eyes.
 These include getting an eye massage, minimizing your screen time, using a cold compress, or applying ingredients to your eyes.

 It doesn’t take much.
-A later-than-usual night out, a high pollen count, or an episode of “This Is Us” can produce that raccoon-eye look or bags under our peepers.
+A later than usual night out, a high pollen count, or an episode of “This Is Us” can produce that raccoon eye look or bags under your peepers.

-You can just embrace the bags and your dark side.
-And as you follow our guide, you’ll discover some people are just naturally predisposed to this look.
-Why not embrace it, if it’s you?
-Word on the street is that a little shadow and swell is the new sexy.
+You can certainly embrace the bags And as you follow our guide, you’ll discover some people are just naturally predisposed to this look.
+Word on the street: A little shadow and swell is the new sexy.

-You don’t need to spend a fortune on a high-end skin care regimen to erase rings or pouches.
-Remedies can be found in your pantry, refrigerator, and right at your fingertips.
+You don’t need to spend a fortune on a skin care regimen to erase rings or pouches.
+You can find remedies in your pantry, refrigerator, and right at your fingertips.